CraftAmethyst/Graphene3/README.md

 If you want to modify the source code of this project, please follow the steps below to set up your workspace:

-Execute `https://github.com/CraftAmethyst/Tritium.git` to clone this project
+Execute `git clone https://github.com/CraftAmethyst/Tritium.git` to clone this project

 Navigate to the project folder, right-click, and click `Open Folder as Intellij IDEA ...
 Edition Project`